 Where will your Culinary internship take you?Find out at our College of Culinary Arts.

 Stephen felt prepared for his culinary internship at Facebook’s California headquarters.
 “The menu changes every single day, just like in my JWU classes.” read more

-JWU grad Josef Desimone rarely gets to cook.
-He’s too busy developing cafés for Facebook’s offices worldwide — and leading a team that prepares 7,000+ meals/day. read more
+JWU grad Josef Desimone rarely got to cook.
+He was too busy developing cafés for Facebook’s offices worldwide — and leading a team that prepared 7,000+ meals/day. read more